TonyWu3027/inst0060-project/README.md

 ### Data Preprocessing

 First of all, we rule out the countries which lack valid information.
-By jointing serval charts and dividing countries into groups, we obtain a data frame, which for each row represents a particular country and its corresponding index.
+By jointing several charts and dividing countries into groups, we obtain a data frame, which for each row represents a particular country and its corresponding index.

 Overall, We will work on the daily average of all index within a month period.